niharikakrishnan/Classification-ECommerceData/README.md

 4. Implemented Seaborn plots based on examples from descriptive statistics course

 #### Week 3
-1. Read about correlation techniques - Pearson and Kendall.
-Plotted the same.
-Inference - Negative Correlation between X-Features and the predicted value in Y
+1. Read about correlation techniques - Pearson, Kendall.
+Plotted the same - cmap Inference - High correlation between CutomerID and Country
+2. However, since dataset has categorical values - Chi-Square and ANOVA may be a better fit (Still reading and implementing)
+3. After correlation with and without null values of CustomerID - Better to retain null CustomerID values
+4. 25% null customer ID but on;y 5.2% amount spent by null customerID customers
+5. For data impuning, if in one invoice number, there are fields with missing customerID, then it can be manipulated.
+However, intersection gives an empty list.
+Thus, cannot append values to null CustomerID
-2. Converted TimeStamp to DateTime followed by separating Year, Month, Day and Hour for bucketizing
+6. Converted TimeStamp to DateTime followed by separating Year, Month, Day and Hour for bucketizing
-3. Read about Azure ML Services - https://www.youtube.com/watch?v=Eb7kyOJe5Kc
+7. Read about Azure ML Services - https://www.youtube.com/watch?v=Eb7kyOJe5Kc